zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/genai-commons.md

 #### `Function` {#function}

 A tool of the type *function*.
-This is a specialization of [Tool](#tool), and represents a microflow in the same Mendix application.
-The return value of this microflow when executed as function is sent to the model in a next iteration and hence must be of type String.
+This is a specialization of [Tool](#tool) and represents a microflow in the same Mendix application.
+The return value of this microflow when executed as a function is sent to the model in the next iteration and hence must be of type String.

 | Attribute | Description |
 | --- | --- |
 | `Microflow` | The name (string) of the microflow that this function represents. |

 {{% alert color="info" %}}
-Since this microflow runs in the context of the user, you can make sure that it only shows data that is relevant for the current user.
+Since this microflow runs in the context of the user, you can make sure that it only shows data that is relevant to the current user.
 {{% /alert %}}

 #### `StopSequence` {#stopsequence}

-For many models, `StopSequence` can be used to pass a list of character sequences (for example a word) along with the request.
-The model will stop generating content when a word of that list would occur next.
+For many models, `StopSequence` can pass a list of character sequences (for example a word) along with the request.
+The model will stop generating content when a word of that list occurs next.

 | Attribute | Description |
 | --- | --- |